LEVEL 2: FACILITATION PRACTICUM

 Terms & Cancellation

-DEPOSIT: $300 of your registration is a non-refundable deposit to reserve your spot in this limited capacity training.
+DEPOSIT: A $300 non-refundable deposit is required to reserve your space in this limited-capacity training.

-Travel insurance is strongly recommended for residential trainings to cover travel-related disruptions or health-related cancellations.
+TRAVEL INSURANCE: For residential trainings, travel insurance is strongly recommended to cover unforeseen circumstances, including travel disruptions or health-related cancellations.

 FAQs